symfony/symfony-docs/forms.rst

 Now that you've added validation metadata to the ``Task`` class, Symfony already knows a bit about your fields.
-If you allow it, Symfony can "guess" the type of your field and set it up for you.
+If you allow it, Symfony can "guess" the types of your fields and set them up for you.
 In this example, Symfony can guess from the validation rules that both the ``task`` field is a normal ``TextType`` field and the ``dueDate`` field is a ``DateType`` field::